 - Checking the slide on the arrow where the bowstring connects

-… are all the major checkpoints that need to be ticked off before you head on out on your adventures.
+… are all the significant checkpoints that need to tick off before you head on out on your adventures.

-If you like bowfishing, you should know that bowfishing bow and arrows are made of what material – that depends a lot on the kind of fish you’re after.
+If you like bow fishing, you should know that bow fishing bow and arrows are made of what material – that depends a lot on the kind of fish.
 Bowfishing?
-Is it some kind of fish wearing a bow… That may be a response from a novice.
-Someone who has not felt the adrenaline rush of this amazing, relaxing, outdoor activity.
-Bowfishing is an outdoor activity that is quite unique because it combines the focus and precision of archery with the lazy relaxation of fishing.
+Is it some kind of fish wearing a bow?
+That may be a response from a novice—someone who has not felt the adrenaline rush of this fantastic, relaxing, outdoor activity.
+Bowfishing is an outdoor activity unique because it combines the focus and precision of archery with fishing’s lazy relaxation.

 Bowfishing bow is not a very distant cousin of a longbow or crossbow.
 How is it different from other bowhunting games?
 Well, it’s all in the name.
-Unlike its cousins, bowfishing has to do with lots of water, lakes, brooks, or creeks.
-Basically, wherever you can find any type of fish and that’s where all the bowfishing enthusiasts flock to.
-In this post, you will learn about…
+Unlike its cousins, bow fishing has to do with lots of water, lakes, brooks, or creeks.
+Wherever you can find any type of fish, and that’s where all the bow fishing enthusiasts flock.
+In this post, you will learn.

 What do you Hunt by Bowfishing?

-If you can hunt a deer with a bow and arrow then why can’t you do the same to the fish?
-After all, they too live and breathe the same as all other living beings… Ok, maybe not breathe the same but you get the idea.
+If you can hunt a deer with a bow and arrow, why can’t you do the same to the fish?
+After all, they too live and breathe the same as all other living beings.
+OK, maybe not breathe the same, but you get the idea.
 So you will have to adapt your technique a bit for shooting arrows underwater.

-Bowfishers… or bowfishing hunters as we like to call ourselves like to hunt catfish, paddlefish, common carp, bowfin, grass carp, bighead carp, tilapia, and alligator gar.
-Now as you can tell those are all fish from fresh water.
-Here in Minnesota, fresh water is all we have because we are just so far away from the sea on either side.
-Lake Superior is the closest thing to the ocean we have but for one… it’s so far up north that it’s practically in Canada, and secondly… who are we kidding… It says in the name… it’s a lake.
+Here in Minnesota, freshwater is all we have because we are just so far away from the sea on either side.
+Lake Superior is the closest thing to the ocean we have, but for one, it’s so far up north that it’s practically in Canada, and secondly, who are we kidding?
+It says in the name it’s a lake.